Gurdon Institute

-The Gurdon Institute (officially the Wellcome/Cancer Research UK Gurdon Institute) is a research facility at the University of Cambridge, specialising in developmental biology and cancer biology.
+The Gurdon Institute is a research facility at the University of Cambridge, specialising in developmental biology and cancer biology.

 History

 The Institute was founded in 1989 to provide a rich, collaborative environment for scientists working in diverse but complementary specialities in the fields of developmental biology and cancer biology.
-It receives its primary funding from the Wellcome Trust and Cancer Research UK.
+Until 2024 it received its primary funding from the Wellcome Trust and Cancer Research UK.

-In 2004 it was renamed in honour of John Gurdon, joint winner of the 2012 Nobel Prize for medicine. the director is Julie Ahringer and the deputy director is Eric Miska.
+In 2004 it was renamed in honour of John Gurdon, joint winner of the 2012 Nobel Prize for medicine.